bradgarropy/bradgarropy.com/content/pages/resume.md

 _Confluence Observatory_

--   Application to generate SignalFX dashboards and monitor alerts for Confluence services.
+-   Application to generate SignalFX dashboards and monitor alerts for all Confluence services and APIs.
 -   Built with Remix, Tailwind, Vitest, Mock Service Worker, Playwright.
--   Dashboard configuration stored in PostgreSQL and accessed with Prisma.
+-   Stored dashboard configuration in PostgreSQL and accessed with Prisma.
--   Dashboards generated with Terraform based on user configuration.
+-   Generated dashboards with Terraform based on user configuration.

 _Confluence Task Dashboard_

--   Dashboard to monitor health and metrics of asynchronous tasks that power Confluence.
+-   Dashboard to monitor health and metrics of 330+ million daily asynchronous tasks that power Confluence.
+-   Proposed and implemented the application architecture.
+-   Lead and mentored a team of two developers to build the application.
--   Architected the application: Remix, Tailwind, Vitest, Mock Service Worker, Playwright.
+-   Built with Remix, Tailwind, Vitest, Mock Service Worker, and Playwright.
 -   Wrote continuous integration with Bitbucket Pipelines and Spinnaker deploys.
 -   Integrated the application with services like Sentry, SonarQube, Splunk, and Launch Darkly.
 -   Leveraged the Atlassian component library for UI elements.

 _Trello Developer CLI_

--   Consistent interface across all Trello repositories.
+-   Standardized and extensible CLI tool across all Trello teams.
--   Integrated analytics and error reporting.
+-   Integrated analytics and error reporting to track developer productivity.
--   Dynamic command discovery.
+-   Dynamically discovered commands.
--   On the fly TypeScript compilation with `esbuild`.
+-   Compiled TypeScript on the fly with `esbuild`.

 _Trello Web Platform_

--   Release manager for Trello frontend.
-Deployed and monitored production releases.
+-   Deployed and monitored production releases to ensure incident free deployments.
 -   Created code generators for components, tests, stories, and packages.
 -   Implemented custom `eslint` rules to enforce best practices.
--   Major contributions in converting JavaScript to TypeScript.
+-   Majorly contributed to converting JavaScript to TypeScript.
 -   Wrote documentation and guides for frontend contributors.

 **Adobe | Senior Frontend Developer**